Billiam/awesome-ironsworn/README.md

 * [Ironsworn](https://www.ironswornrpg.com/) - A tabletop RPG of perilous quests
-* [Ironsworn: Delve](https://shawn-tomkin.itch.io/ironsworn-delve) - Supplement for the Ironsworn tabletop roleplaying game takes your quests to the deepest, darkest reaches of the Ironlands
+* [Ironsworn: Delve](https://shawn-tomkin.itch.io/ironsworn-delve) - Supplement for the Ironsworn tabletop roleplaying game taking your quests to the deepest, darkest reaches of the Ironlands
 * [Ironsworn: Starforged](https://www.kickstarter.com/projects/shawntomkin/ironsworn-starforged) -  The sci-fi evolution
   of the award-winning tabletop roleplaying game